On the determination of $p$-Frobenius and related numbers using the $p$-Ap\'ery set

 \section{Conclusion}

 In this paper, we have given convenient formulas for sums of powers and weighted sums of non-negative integers that can be expressed in at most $p$ ways in non-negative integer linear combinations of given positive integers $a_1,\dots,a_k$.
 As special cases of these formulas, the formulas for the $p$-genus, the $p$-Sylvester sum and so on are derived.
 These special case formulas are not only natural extensions of the famous classical formulas when $p=0$, but also have the great advantage that they can be applied immediately once the elements of the $p$-Ap\'ery set are known.
-In fact, by applying the formulas given in this paper, we have just been successful to give explicit formulas for $p$-Frobenius numbers and $p$-Sylvester numbers for the triples of triangular numbers {Ko23a}, repunits {Ko23b}, Fibonacci numbers {KY} and Jacobsthal numbers {Ko23b}.
+In fact, by applying the formulas given in this paper, we have just been successful in giving explicit formulas for $p$-Frobenius numbers and $p$-Sylvester numbers for the triples of triangular numbers \cite{Ko23a}, repunits \cite{Ko23b}, Fibonacci \cite{KY}, Jacobsthal \cite{Ko23b}, and Pell numbers \cite{KM}.
 It is expected to be successful in other cases as well.

 This fact also shows that our $p$-generalization is not only a natural extension of existing classical results, in contrast to different generalizations of such as the Frobenius number, but also has the great merit to obtain our $p$-Frobenius and related numbers in a natural and convenient way, by using a generalization of the Ap\'ery set.